Arizona Dream: Production

 Filming took a year due to Kusturica suffering a nervous breakdown.
 Johnny Depp's hair length keeps changing because of this.

 The original edit, as American Dreams, was four hours long.
 It was trimmed down to 2 hours 22 minutes for theatrical release as Arizona Dream.
 Some of the cut scenes are included as bonus material on StudioCanal's Blu-ray release.

-The music video for the 1991 Tom Petty song, "Into the Great Wide Open," was shot during the filming of the movie.
+The music video for the 1991 Tom Petty song, "Into the Great Wide Open", was shot during the filming of the movie.

 Reception

 Critical response

 Arizona Dream received a generally positive response from critics, garnering an 87% rating on Rotten Tomatoes based on 15 reviews with an average score of 6.82/10.
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 17 critics, indicating "generally favorable" reviews.

 Janet Maslin of The New York Times liked the film, praising it as "enjoyably adrift, a wildly off-the-wall reverie" and opining that its best feature is "its lunacy, which is so liberating".

 Referring to Arizona Dream as "the quintessential Nuart movie", Los Angeles Times Kevin Thomas sees it as "a dazzling, daring slice of cockamamie tragicomic Americana envisioned with magic realism by a major, distinctive European filmmaker".

-In his affirmative review Chicago Sun-Times Roger Ebert called Arizona Dream "goofier than hell" while adding that "you can't stop watching it because nobody in the audience, and possibly nobody on the screen, has any idea what's going to happen next" and referring to Kusturica as "a filmmaker who has his own peculiar vision of the world that does not correspond to the weary write-by-numbers formulas of standard screenplays".
+In his affirmative review in the Chicago Sun-Times, Roger Ebert called Arizona Dream "goofier than hell" while adding that "you can't stop watching it because nobody in the audience, and possibly nobody on the screen, has any idea what's going to happen next" and referring to Kusturica as "a filmmaker who has his own peculiar vision of the world that does not correspond to the weary write-by-numbers formulas of standard screenplays".

+In 2024, when the film was rerelased in France in a restored 4K version, French magazine Paris Match called it a "cult film for all cinephile dreamers of the 1990s".